Samsolbari Jamali

 Datuk Samsolbari bin Jamali (born 1 July 1960) is a Malaysian politician who has served as Deputy Speaker of the Johor State Legislative Assembly since April 2022 and Member of Johor State Legislative Assembly (MLA) for Semarang since March 2004.
-He served as Member of the Johor State Executive Council (EXCO) in the BN state administration under former Menteri Besar Hasni Mohammad from March 2020 to March 2022.
-He is a member of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.
+He previously served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteri Besar Hasni Mohammad from March 2020 to March 2022.
+He is a member and the Division Chief of Ayer Hitam of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.